TelevisaUnivision: History

 In 2001, Univision Communications Inc. acquired USA Broadcasting, the station group of USA Networks, which included 13 full-power television stations.
-Most of these stations became part of a new network called TeleFutura, which it launched in 2002, now UniMás.
+Most of these stations became part of a new network called TeleFutura, which it launched in 2002.
 Others joined Univision.
 In 2003, Univision completed the acquisition of Hispanic Broadcasting Corporation to form Univision Audio Network.

 Prior to 2007, its headquarters was in the Century City neighborhood of Los Angeles.

-In March 2007, Univision Communications was sold to Broadcasting Media Partners, a group which included Madison Dearborn Partners, Providence Equity Partners., TPG Capital, L.P., Thomas H. Lee Partners, and Saban Capital Group.
+In March 2007, Univision Communications was sold to Broadcasting Media Partners, a group led by Haim Saban that included Madison Dearborn Partners, Providence Equity Partners., TPG Capital, L.P., Thomas H. Lee Partners, and Saban Capital Group.

 In May 2008, Univision Music Group was sold to Universal Music Group and combined with its Latin label to become Universal Music Latin Entertainment.

-In 2009, Univision Interactive Media was formed to house Univision.com, Univision Móvil, and an array of digital offerings.
+In 2009, Univision Interactive Media was formed to house Univision.com, Univision Mobile, and an array of digital offerings.
 Univision On Demand also debuted in 2009, through distribution partners.
 That same year Univision also created Univision Studios, a new production arm focused on producing and co-producing content for the company's platforms.

 Randy Falco became Univision's CEO in 2011.
-Under Falco, the company began to expand its platforms, including launching new cable networks such as Univision Deportes Network and Univision Tlnovelas, as well as English-language properties targeting Hispanic audiences such as Flama (a YouTube channel featuring content aimed towards Hispanic young adults), and Fusion, a news channel operated as a joint venture with Disney–ABC Television Group.
+Under Falco, the company began to expand its platforms, including launching new cable networks such as Univision Deportes Network and Univision Tlnovelas, as well as English-language properties targeting Hispanic audiences such as Flama (a YouTube channel featuring content aimed toward Hispanic young adults), and Fusion, a news channel operated as a joint venture with Disney–ABC Television Group.

 On January 7, 2013, TeleFutura rebranded as UniMás.
 In May 2013, Univision announced an investment in Robert Rodriguez's new English-language cable channel El Rey Network.

-In 2014, UCI launched Univision Mobile, La Fabrica and TheFlama.com and also continued to increase the reach of Univision Deportes, Fusion and El Rey.
+In 2014, UCI launched Univision Mobile, La Fabrica and TheFlama.com and also continued to increase the reach of Univision Deportes, Fusion, and El Rey.
 Also in 2014, UCI expanded its partnership with Hulu, building on its launch as the first Spanish-language offering on Hulu in 2012.